samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 ***Reinforce Campaign Themes.*** Random encounters can remind the players of the major themes and conflicts in your campaign.
 For example, if a war between two nations is a major conflict in your campaign, you might design random encounter tables to reinforce the ever-present threat of that conflict, including encounters with bedraggled troops returning from battle, refugees fleeing invaders, lone messengers riding for the front lines, enemy war parties, and so on.

 ***A Life of Its Own.*** Sometimes a random encounter that starts off incidental can become important to the story.
 A random encounter with a wandering ogre might end with the ogre offering to help the characters get where they need to go, or the ogre might have something in a nearby den that is significant to the adventure story—a prisoner, a stolen item, or important information.
-Or the players might find the ogre’s personality delightful, prompting you to make the ogre a more important part of the story.
+Or the players might find the ogre's personality delightful, prompting you to make the ogre a more important part of the story.

 Bring It to an End
 ------------------

 The climactic ending of an adventure fulfills the promise of all that came before.
-The best climax is one the players see coming, so if a dragon is the mastermind behind all the nefarious activity happening in an adventure, having the dragon’s minions mention the nature of their boss sets up the coming climactic encounter.
+The best climax is one the players see coming, so if a dragon is the mastermind behind all the nefarious activity happening in an adventure, having the dragon's minions mention the nature of their boss sets up the coming climactic encounter.

 Although the climax must hinge on the successes and failures of the characters up to that moment, the Adventure Climax table can provide suggestions to help you shape the end of your adventure.